jtsteinbach/sandbox/README.md

 ### Saves

 A save is a complete snapshot of every tracked file, with a message, an author, and a timestamp.
 There is no staging area and no partial commit: what you see in your working folder, minus ignored files, is what gets saved.
 This makes "the tests passed on this save" mean something, because the save is exactly the tree that was tested.

-(Shared mode refines this: your save commits your files and leaves teammates' in-progress edits alone.
-Section 6.)
+One refinement, which is what makes a shared folder workable: a save commits *your* files and leaves everyone else's in-progress edits exactly as they are, on disk and in the commit (Section 6). `sb save --global-force` sweeps in everyone's edits and says so in the journal.

 Every save records the hash of its parent, so saves form a chain, and with merges a DAG.
 Changing any byte of any past save would change its hash and break every link after it.

 ### Branches

-A branch is a named pointer to a save.
-Creating one is instant (`sb branch idea`).
+A branch is a named pointer to a save, and it is never just a name: creating one (`sb branch idea`) immediately saves the working folder onto it with the message `Initial branch creation`.
+A new branch therefore has content from the moment it exists and can be switched to, tested, exported, and merged straight away.

+If the branch you are standing on has never been saved, it is seeded with that same first commit, so both branches share one common base and an immediate merge is meaningful rather than an error.

 You are always on exactly one branch; there is no detached-HEAD state.
-Switching rewrites the working folder to match the branch's latest save, and refuses to run if you have unsaved changes.
+Switching rewrites the working folder to match the branch's latest save, and refuses to run if you have unsaved changes — except when the folder already equals the target branch's tree, which is what lets `sb branch x` be followed straight away by `sb switch x`.

+### Locks

+Editing a file locks it to you.
+A lock records the exact content you are protecting: while you hold it, your version is the file, other people's edits to it are put back, and only you can commit it.
+Locks are always on, need no configuration, and cost nothing in a repository with one user.
+Section 6.

 ### The object store